Garth Hudson: The Band reformed: 1980s–1990s

 The Band reformed in 1983, with all the original members except Robbie Robertson.
 Richard Manuel, who had lived at Hudson's ranch in 1978, died by suicide in 1986.
 Supplemented by a rotating roster of additional musicians, the Band continued to tour, releasing three albums in the 1990s.

 In 1988, Hudson recorded "Feed the Birds" on Stay Awake: Various Interpretations of Music from Vintage Disney Films, produced by Hal Willner.

 In 1990 Hudson, playing accordion and soprano saxophone, along with bandmates Levon Helm and Rick Danko, who harmonized with the vocalists, took part in Roger Waters's massive performance of The Wall at the Berlin Wall.

 As a member of the Band, Hudson was inducted into the Juno Hall of Fame in 1989 and the Rock and Roll Hall of Fame in 1994.

-He has played on various solo efforts of his bandmates Rick Danko, Levon Helm, and Robbie Robertson.
+He played on various solo efforts of his bandmates Rick Danko, Levon Helm, and Robbie Robertson.

-Solo artist: 2001–present
+Solo artist: 2001–2023

 Hudson released his first solo album, The Sea to the North, on September 11, 2001.
-In 2002, with his home in foreclosure and Robertson having bought out his stake in the Band, Hudson was forced to declare bankruptcy for the third time.
+In 2002, with his home in foreclosure and Robertson having bought out his stake in the Band, Hudson declared bankruptcy for the third time.
 He continued to record and perform.
 On July 13, 2002, he was honoured with the Canada South Blues Society's Lifetime Achievement Award.

-In 2002, he joined with former Flying Burrito Brothers' pedal steel player Sneaky Pete Kleinow to form Burrito Deluxe, with Carlton Moody of the Moody Brothers on lead vocals and guitars, bassist Jeff "Stick" Davis of the Amazing Rhythm Aces and drummer Rick Lonow.
+In 2002, he joined Burrito Deluxe, a quasi-reunion of country-rock group Flying Burrito Brothers.
+Other members included pedal steel player Sneaky Pete Kleinow, Carlton Moody of the Moody Brothers on lead vocals and guitars, bassist Jeff "Stick" Davis of the Amazing Rhythm Aces, and drummer Rick Lonow.
 The group recorded two albums, Georgia Peach and The Whole Enchilada, before Kleinow departed in 2004 because of health problems.

-In 2005, Hudson formed his own 12-piece band, the Best!, with his wife, Maud (who died on February 28, 2022), on vocals.
+In 2005, Hudson formed his own 12-piece band, the Best!, with his wife, Maud on vocals.
 That same year, Garth and Maud Hudson released Live at the Wolf, a piano and vocal album recorded live at the Wolf Performance Hall in London, Ontario.
+Maud died on February 28, 2022.

 On November 20, 2005, Hudson received the Hamilton Music Award for Best Instrumentalist.

-He continues as a much-in-demand session player, performing with such artists as Neko Case (Fox Confessor Brings the Flood and Middle Cyclone), Chris Castle (Last Bird Home), Teddy Thompson (Separate Ways), the Secret Machines (Ten Silver Drops), the Sadies (Live 2006), the Lemonheads, Jonah Smith (2006 self-titled debut), Yesterday's News (The Northside Hotel), Billy the Kid (The Lost Cause) and others.
+He continued as a much-in-demand session player, performing with such artists as Neko Case (Fox Confessor Brings the Flood and Middle Cyclone), Chris Castle (Last Bird Home), Teddy Thompson (Separate Ways), the Secret Machines (Ten Silver Drops), the Sadies (Live 2006), the Lemonheads, Jonah Smith (2006 self-titled debut), Yesterday's News (The Northside Hotel), Billy the Kid (The Lost Cause) and others.
 He contributed an original electronic score to an off-Broadway production of Dragon Slayers, written by Stanley Keyes and directed by Brad Mays in 1986 at the Union Square Theatre in New York.
 The production was restaged with a new cast in Los Angeles in 1990.